SchizoidSage/Pong/README.md

 4. sudo cmake --install .

 This will create the "pong" executable and install it in /usr/local/games.
 Note: leaving out step 4 will cause errors at runtime, since the program excepts the necessary resource files to be installed in /usr/local.

+This program has been built and tested on a Debian-based Linux environment.
+It has not been tested on Windows, Mac or RPM-based Linux environments, and may not work there.